barrwani/barrwani.github.io/_posts/2025-4-1-wall-jumping-linear-algebra.md

 - The dot product of vectors forming acute angles is positive, while the dot product of values forming obtuse angles is negative.

+#### Calculation

 Because of this, we are certain that for dot product values above 0, we are facing downwards, and for values less than 0, we are facing upwards.

+To add some bias towards an upwards jump, we set our minimum value for downwards jumping to a dot product of 0.5, where 1 is completely down and -1 is completely up.

+We know this because our vectors are unit vectors (vectors with a length of 1) so the maximum possible dot product is 1.

+This means that our downwards jump only triggers if the camera is 60 degrees from the horizontal.

+This is the case because $\text{cos}^{-1}(0.5) = 60 ^{\circ}$, and the dot product is equivalent to $\text{cos } \theta$.

+And so we now have an adjustable downwards wall jump!

+#### Implementation

 ```cpp
 	// Calculate how much the camera is looking downward